Welcome to the

 Youths & Environmental Advocacy Centre UK

-Funding the work of YEAC Nigeria to implement renewable electricity in the Niger Delta region.
+Funding and supporting renewable electricity generation in the Niger Delta region in Nigeria.

-The YEAC UK has a community focused and non-extractive business model that is, from the outset, working exclusively on behalf of, and to benefit communities.
-The objective is for the programme to be financially self-sustainable as fast as possible.
+The Community Energy and Development (CEAD) is the YEAC UK’s Nigerian delivery partner.
+Also a not-for-profit company, it has a community focused and non-extractive business model.
+CEAD is working exclusively on behalf of, and to benefit communities.
+The aim is for the programme to be financially sustainable when we reach our tenth mini-grid development.

-For over half a century, Shell, the Nigerian Government, and other parties have explored and subsequently extracted oil in the Niger Delta.
+For over half a century, Shell, the Nigerian Government, and other parties have explored and subsequently extracted oil in the area.

-About 40million people live in the Niger Delta, many in semi-urban and rural areas where access to the national grid is rare.
+About 40million people live in the Niger Delta, many in semi-urban and rural areas where access to electricity is rare.

 yeac uk